 You are cordially invited to attend the annual meeting of the shareholders of Digital Power Corporation to be held at 10:00 a.m.
-PST, on August 4, 2003, at our corporate offices located at 41920 Christy Street, Fremont, California 94538.
+PST, on November 17, 2005, at our corporate offices located at 41920 Christy Street, Fremont, California 94538.

-At the meeting, you will be asked to (i) elect six (6) directors to the board and (ii) approve other matters that properly come before the meeting, including adjournment of the meeting.
+At the meeting, you will be asked to (i) elect five (5) directors to the board, (ii) approve an amendment to increase the authorized number of shares of common stock from 10,000,000 to 30,000,000, and (iii) approve other matters that properly come before the meeting, including adjournment of the meeting.